-Commercial cultivation of GE crops in the EU is limited to 1.5 percent of the EU's corn area (130,000 hectares of GE corn in Spain and Portugal).
-The single variety authorized for cultivation is banned in nineteen Member States (MS).
+Commercial cultivation of GE crops in the EU is limited to one percent of the EU's total corn area (112 thousand hectares of GE corn in Spain and Portugal).
+The single variety authorized for cultivation is banned in all or parts of nineteen Member States (MS).
 The threat of destruction by activists and difficult marketing conditions also discourage the cultivation of GE crops.
-The EU does not export any GE products but it imports more than 30 million metric tons (MT) of soybean products, 10 to 15 million MT of corn products, and 2.5 to 4.5 million MT of rapeseed products per year, mainly for feed.
-The share of GE products of total imports is estimated at 90 to 95 percent for soybean products, 20 to 25 percent for corn, and less than 20 percent for rapeseed.
-The EU's main suppliers are Argentina, Brazil and the United States.
+The EU does not export any GE products, but it imports more than 30 million metric tons (MT) of soybean products, 10 to 20 million MT of corn products, and 2.5 to 5 million MT of rapeseed products per year, mainly for feed.
+The share of GE products of total imports is estimated at 90 to 95 percent for soybean products, just over 20 percent for corn, and less than 25 percent for rapeseed.
+The EU's main suppliers are Brazil, Argentina, and the United States.
 The United States is a major supplier of soybeans and corn processing by-products to the EU and a relatively minor supplier of soybean meal and corn.
-The current situation of the EU, with very little cultivation of GE plants and high imports, is not expected to change significantly in the medium term.
+The status quo of very limited cultivation of GE plants and large imports of GE products for feed is not expected to change significantly in the medium term.

-The EU's policy framework for biotechnology developed under pressure from anti-biotech activists close to the antiglobalization movement creates an unnecessary burden that does not improve consumer protection and does not take into account recent scientific knowledge.
-The EU's unfavorable political and regulatory environments restrict public and private research in biotechnology, impede commercial production of biotech plants, and create trade disruptions.
-While the EU still conducts some research, most programs are limited to basic research.
+The EU's policy framework for biotechnology, that was developed with the heavy influence of activists close to the antiglobalization movement, creates an unnecessary regulatory burden that does not improve consumer protection and does not take into account recent scientific knowledge.
+The EU's unfavorable political and regulatory environments restrict public and private research, impede commercial production of biotech plants, and create trade disruptions.
 The private sector's interest in developing varieties of GE plants suitable for cultivation in the EU has waned.
 The plant-breeding sector was hopeful that innovative biotechnologies (also called "new breeding techniques") could help revive plant biotechnology in the EU.
 However, in July 2018, the Court of Justice of the European Union (CJEU) judged that organisms created through these techniques should be subject to the EU's outdated and lengthy policy framework.
-The vast majority of scientists are deeply concerned that this judgment will have significant negative consequences for innovation in the EU.
-In addition, professionals in the agricultural sector warn about its potential economic impact.
-The general public is not aware of agricultural applications of innovative biotechnologies.
+Scientists and professionals in the agriculture and food sectors reacted strongly to the CJEU judgment and warned about its significant negative impact on innovation and agriculture in the EU.
+As a result of these strong reactions and upon specific requests of the Netherlands and Finland, the Council of the EU has asked the European Commission to propose options to update the EU legislation by April 2021.

-Stakeholders that defend agricultural biotechnology at EU level are scientists and professionals in the agricultural sector, including farmers, seed companies, and representatives of the feed supply chain.
-For more than two decades, European consumers have been exposed to consistent negative messaging from anti-biotech groups.
+The stakeholders that defend agricultural biotechnology at EU level are scientists and professionals in the agricultural sector, including farmers, seed companies, and representatives of the feed supply chain.
+For more than two decades, European consumers have been exposed to consistent fear-mongering from anti-biotech groups.
 As a result, consumer attitudes towards GE products are mostly negative.
-However, the situation varies across countries, and in the United Kingdom and Spain there are examples of GE-labeled imported food products that achieve sales success.
+However, the situation varies across countries, for example, in the United Kingdom and Spain there are examples of GE-labeled imported food products that achieve sales success.
 The EU's food industry and retailers adapt their product offerings to meet consumer perceptions.
 There are more and more initiatives to differentiate non-GE food products at the retail level by using voluntary GE-free labels.
 Several major supermarkets promote themselves as carrying only non-GE products.

-Regarding animal biotechnology, the EU is active primarily in basic medical research.
+Regarding animal biotechnology, the EU is primarily active in basic medical research.
 Some MS also conduct research for agricultural purposes, focusing their efforts on improving livestock breeding.
-No foods are produced from animal clones or GE animals; acceptance is low due to ethical and animal welfare concerns.
-Commercial cloning in the EU is limited to elite horses.
+No foods are produced from animal clones or GE animals because consumer acceptance is low.